Monday, February 22, 2010

 A: Wonderfully rich composition for something so minimalist.

-V: Who in Eurovision these days wears a suit and tie?
-Not even the presenters, or Svante Stockselius.
-I don’t really get why this won so overwhelmingly.
-I assume the majority of jury members were the same age and in the same melancholic frame of mind.
+V: I’m blind to why this won so overwhelmingly; I assume the majority of jury members were the same age and in the same melancholic frame of mind.
 It’s certainly very accessible.
-It sports more great harmonies, too, and looks relaxed and effortless.
-I suppose I’ve solved that conundrum then.
+It sports more great harmonies, too, and looks relaxed and effortless...
+So I guess I’ve solved that conundrum then.
 I love the look the guitar one gives when he (almost?) fumbles a chord.
 He has a distinctly Irish set to his mouth.

 04 Cyprus